studyalltheway/Relativistic-Electron-Flux-Prediction/README.md

 The primitive data files are too large (1.3G) to provide.
 The results of the models are recorded in the log files in the folder "result2".
 However, the early results of models in our early work are not recorded in an well-organized way, which we haven't provided here.

+The "train", "test", "show" in the programs means train set, validation set, and test set.